View Patricia Ostaski's Obituary on berkshireeagle.com and share memories

 She is survived by her three children; William Ostaski, Jr. and his wife Muguet Jones of Beverly, Susan Trahan and her late husband Robert of Lynn, and Bridget Russo and her husband Paul Coss of Lynn; her granddaughters; Emily and Megan Russo; as well as many extended family members.
 She was the mother of the late Kathryn M. Ostaski and sister of the late Brenda Blake.

-Her funeral will be held on Saturday at 11:30 AM from the SOLIMINE FUNERAL HOME, 426 Broadway (Rt 129), Lynn, followed by a Funeral Mass in St. Anne's Church, Salem at 12:30 PM.
+Her funeral will be held on Saturday at 11:30 AM from the SOLIMINE FUNERAL HOME, 67 Ocean Street (Rte.1A), Lynn, followed by a Funeral Mass in St. Anne's Church, Salem at 12:30 PM.
 Burial will be in Swampscott Cemetery.
 Relatives and friends are respectfully invited.
 Visiting hours are Friday from 4-7 PM.
 Directions and guestbook at www.solimine.com